 Best case scenario, nature will do its magic and your cat will pass the string through his gastrointestinal tract.
-But even if you see string in your cat’s stool, it doesn’t guarantee that what you see in the litter box is all there is.
-Some particles may still be stuck in your pet’s intestines.
+But even if you see string in your cat’s stool, it doesn’t guarantee your cat doesn’t have more in her intestines.

 What to do if your cat ate string?

 Vets all over the globe constantly have to deal with the ingestion of foreign bodies.
-If your feline furball indeed ate string or thread, don’t start panicking – it’s a common thing.
+If your feline furball indeed swallowed string or thread, don’t start panicking – it’s a common thing.

 Remember that if you do see parts of the string coming out of the kitty’s mouth or anus, you must NEVER, ever pull it!

 Not only will this cause discomfort to your pet, but in most instances, it will also inflict injury.
-Your actions may contribute to internal blockage or even rupture of organ tissue.
+Your actions may contribute to internal blockage, lacerations, or even rupture of organ tissue.
 Both of these outcomes are fatal for your beloved pet, so just don’t pull that string.

 Call your vet and schedule an appointment.
-The doc can carry out a variety of tests to determine if there’s a foreign object inside the cat and if it’s causing any problems.
+The doc can carry out a variety of exams to determine if there’s a foreign object inside the cat and if it’s causing any problems.
 Keep in mind that some of these tests won’t come cheap, and emergency vet fees cost extra.
 Sadly, if you decide to avoid the trip to your veterinarian’s office, the delay might put your cat’s life in greater danger.